Index

 E-mail

-Updated during December, 2024.
+Updated during January, 2025.

 Focal length is not the only important aspect when choosing a long lens.
-You may also consider other factors, for example: Camera compatibility, price, size, apertures, sharpness, total weight, weight distribution, focus (manual/autofocus), optical stabilization options (vibration reduction, optical image stabilization, panoration stabilization), chromatic aberration reduction, weather sealing, closest closeup distance, sound noise, ergonomics, choosing either a prime a lens, or internal/external zoom lens etc. Some photographers own several "long lenses" and use them, or leave them at home, according to the situation.
-Sometimes, it may also be a good idea to rent an appropriate "long lens" for a special occasion.
+You may also consider other factors, for example: Camera compatibility, price, size, apertures, bokeh, sharpness, total weight, weight distribution, focus (manual/autofocus), optical stabilization options (vibration reduction, optical image stabilization, panoration stabilization), chromatic aberration reduction, weather sealing, closest closeup distance, sound noise, ergonomics, choosing either a prime a lens, or internal/external zoom lens etc.

-Trying to use a teleconverter on a lens of low quality, usually, doesn't yeld enough significant improvement to make it worth using it, compared to cropping and upscaling in post processing.
-This is because using a teleconverter may add various other drawbacks (such as less sharpness, less ease of framing the subject, f-stop limitations, worsened image stabilization problems, auto focus problems, chromatic abberations, vinjetting etc.) compared to using the same lens without the teleconverter.
-If you want to use a tele converter, or not, is kind of like a balancing act, because there are both advantages and disadvanages to using a tele converter, depending on your circumstances.
-Occasionally, you may also want to use an extension tube, if you want to photograph subjects at close distance.
+Trying to use a teleconverter on a long lens of low quality, usually, doesn't yeld enough significant improvement to make it worth using it, compared to cropping and upscaling in post processing.
+This is because using a teleconverter may add various other drawbacks, compared to using the same long lens without the teleconverter.
+Such drawbacks include high risk of dust getting in your camera, taking time and effort to adding/removing the teleconverter, less sharpness, less ease of framing the subject, f-stop limitations, worsened image stabilization problems, auto focus problems, chromatic abberations, vinjetting, DOF choices gets limited.
+(However, a specific depth of field range may be either a disadvantage, or an advantage, depending on what you prefer.)

 Afocal photography through a spotting scope made for bird watching, or through a telescope made for astronomy viewing, can be called digiscoping (if a digital camera is used), or phonescoping (if a smartphone is used).
 In a pinch, digiscoping and phonescoping can also be done through a barrel of a pair of binoculars.
 Digiscoping was popular during a few years, from when the concept was first introduced in 1999.
 Since then, technological development regarding relatively affordable long lenses, with image stabilization (both for panning and multidirectional vibration reduction), dedicated to photography and videography, has made digiscoping generally less favourable among photographers and videographers.
-However, digiscoping and phonescoping may still be an option depending on your circumstances, especially if you already have a smartphone with a suitable camera, and/or own (or can borrow) a spotting scope etc.
+However, digiscoping and phonescoping may still be an option depending on your circumstances, especially if you already have a smartphone with a suitable camera, and/or own (or can borrow) a spotting scope etc. If you are a birder and mainly want some pictures to ID the birds, but isn't too hung up on nitpicking image quality, then digiscoping, and/or phonescoping, may suit your conditions.

 Another alternative way of photographing birds and wildlife, or sports, is by using a camera (usually an action camera) mounted on remote controlled flying drones, or on remote controlled model cars/planes/boats/helicopters, or on real size vehicles, or on living animals/humans etc.